 High returns remained unexplained

+An interesting thing is that even accounting for these 3 factors, there is still an unexplained excess return the net-net strategy generated.
 Even though they could not find an explanation for the excess returns, you and I can still take advantage of this spectacular strategy.

 Net-Net Research paper #2